Porgy and Bess

 Catfish Row, a tenement neighborhood of Charleston, South Carolina, in the 1920s

 The residents of Catfish Row are relaxing on a Saturday night.
 Clara sings to her baby.
-A game of cards is in progress between the drug-dealer Sportin' Life and Clara's husband, Jake, while their religious friend Serena looks on disapprovingly.
+A game of craps is in progress between the drug-dealer Sportin' Life and Clara's husband, Jake, while their religious friend Serena looks on disapprovingly.

 Weeks later, Jake leads a group of fishermen in a song as they mend their nets.
 Meanwhile, Porgy muses on how Bess has changed his life.
-Sportin’ Life tries to peddle his “happy dust" and the fake “Lawyer” Frazier sells Bess a divorce, even though she and Crown were never married.
+Sportin’ Life tries to peddle his “happy dust" and the fake “lawyer” Frazier sells Bess a divorce, even though she and Crown were never married.
 Bess is invited to a picnic on Kittiwah Island but wants to stay with Porgy, who tells her to go and enjoy herself.
 Crown, who has been hiding on the island since the murder, confronts Bess at the picnic, begging her to return to him.
 She explains that she has a new life with Porgy now.
 Crown forces her to stay with him.

 Detectives arrive the next day to investigate Crown's death.
 Porgy is taken to the police station to identify the body.
 While he is away, Sportin' Life tries to convince Bess to come with him and start a new life in New York.
 When Bess spurns him, he plants some dope on her and outside her door as he leaves.

 When Porgy returns from jail a week later, he is told that Bess has gone to New York with Sportin' Life.
 Hearing this, Porgy resolves to find her and, as the curtain falls, he prepares to make the journey north.
-He cannot live with Bess.
+He cannot live without Bess.